ksoichiro/gradle-android-git/README.md

 $ ./gradlew installDebug
 ```

+Of course, you can build your app from Android Studio.

-If somebody in your team updated dependencies with new commit hash or tags, your build will fail because Gradle can't resolve dependencies.
+If somebody in your team updated dependencies with new commit hash or tags, your build will fail because Gradle can't resolve new dependencies.
 If you see that kind of errors, just `update`:

 ```sh